Two Romanians Charged With Hacking Washington DC Police Surveillance Cameras Days Before Trump's Inauguration - Slashdot

 Aren't you Romanian?
 Don't correct him!

 How dumb do you have to be to do this?
-(Score:2)
+(Score:1)

 They live in a NATO country which presumably has an extradition treaty with the US and think that hacking outdoor cameras in Washington DC on inauguration day won't cause the NSA/CIA etc to trace them and US authorities to sic the local cops on them.